Freedom of speech is our right because we claim it and we manifest it, not because it is granted by authorities elected by votes or money or guns.

 The idea that the way we speak will be met with gun violence, chemical weapons, police brutality, torture, show trials and prison sentences proves the very need to continue to speak freely.
 What other ways do we have to defend ourselves from violent authoritarians?
 What other ways do we have to proclaim the good world we wish to live in?

 We must accept that while we claim the right to say what we will, others will say things we may not like.
-Unless we wish to use our freedom of speech to sound like a bunch of raving, narcissistic idiots, we ought to avoid amplifying and encouraging the ugly, stupid, baseless things that some few will continue to say.
+Unless we wish to use our freedom of speech to sound like a bunch of raving narcissists, we ought to avoid amplifying and encouraging the ugly, baseless things that some few will continue to say.
 Uplift foolish people with your intelligence, not by pandering to them.

 We do not have to dignify with a microphone the sound coming out of every asshole.
 Say more good, powerful, intelligent, meaningful things and more good, powerful, intelligent, meaningful things will have been said.